One of my favorite things about the holidays is gathering with family and friends.

-One of my least favorite things is the extra weight I tend to gain by indulging in all the good holiday food.
+One of my least favorite things is the extra weight I tend to gain by indulging in all the delicious holiday food.

-I focus on the following four items to be proactive instead of waiting for January to work-off the weight gain.
+I focus on the following four items to be proactive instead of waiting for January to work off the weight gain.

-While I normally drink more water than the recommended eight glasses daily, I consume even more during the holidays.
+While I usually drink more water than the recommended eight glasses daily, I consume even more during the holidays.

 Balance Food Consumption:

-When I know I have an evening event with lots of good food, I manage what I eat during the day.
+When I have an evening event with lots of good food, I manage what I eat during the day.

 I lose track of what I’m eating and mindlessly consume more than usual.
-For this reason, I have a firm limit on the number of alcoholic beverages I will consume at a holiday gathering.
+For this reason, I have a firm limit on the number of alcoholic beverages I will drink at a holiday gathering.

 My plan isn’t rocket science.
-It’s common knowledge but worth sharing in hopes to help you stay in control of your holiday food consumption.
+It’s common knowledge but worth sharing in hopes of helping you stay in control of your holiday food consumption.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”